lupyuen/nuttx-star64/README.md

 Let's find out...

-# Power Up Star64 JH7110 Display Controller
+# Power Management Registers for Star64 JH7110 Display Controller

-_Can we poke the Clock and Reset Registers to power it up?_
+_Can we poke the PMU Registers and Clock and Reset Registers to power it up?_

 TODO